 For example, red and pink fruits and vegetables are colored by natural pigments or phytochemicals called lycopene or anthocyanins.
-The orange and yellow color is produced by carotenoids like beta-carotene, which is found in sweet potatoes, carrots and pumpkins.
-Each of these phytochemicals imparts different benefits to the body: lycopene may help reduce the risk of cancer, especially prostate cancer; anthocyanins are powerful antioxidants that help protect cells from damage; and carotenoids help maintain healthy mucous membranes and healthy eyes.
+The orange and yellow color is produced by carotenoids like beta-carotene, which is found in sweet potatoes, carrots, and pumpkins.
+Each of these phytochemicals imparts different benefits to the body: lycopene may help reduce the risk of cancer, especially prostate cancer; anthocyanins are powerful antioxidants that help protect cells from damage, and carotenoids help maintain healthy mucous membranes and healthy eyes.

-Offer veggies when kids are hungry – for example after school or playing outdoors Thinly sliced cucumbers in their favorite dressing, edamame with soy sauce or crunchy veggies like carrots with hummus or bean dip taste great.
+For example after school or playing outdoors Thinly sliced cucumbers in their favorite dressing, edamame with soy sauce or crunchy veggies like carrots with hummus or bean dip taste great.

-Make fruit and veggie kabobs –they’re fun and easy!
+Kabobs are fun and easy!
 Have your kids choose which veggies to insert in-between the low-fat cheese or whole grain pasta.
 It gets them involved in fun food preparation and will help boost taste acceptance.

-Make it fun -bake those finger size potatoes that come in purple, yellow and red.
+Bake those finger size potatoes that come in purple, yellow and red.
 Put them baked in foil –then place a towel over them and have your child smash it with their fist.
 Call it mashed-baked potatoes.
 Top it with some herbs, salt or pepper –getting them involved will help!
 Older kids may like Greek yogurt on top in place of sour cream.

-Get cooking.
 Consider taking a cooking class together that offers new ways to prepare vegetable dishes.
 You’ll add flavor and variety to your family’s diet!

 We help grow healthy kids, families and communities to create healthier generations!Learn More